-Reynolds companies share society’s belief that no one under the age of 21 should use tobacco products, including next generation products such as vapor products.
+Reynolds American Inc. and its subsidiaries share society’s belief that no one under the age of 21 should use tobacco products, including next generation products such as vapor products.
 Youth tobacco use is illegal, and it hurts our businesses.

 Goals and leadership